 With these actions and more, they help the victims of these unfortunate circumstances to stand on their own two feet again.
 When victims feel like there is nowhere else to turn, the member organizations of the Bay Against Abuse coalition are there for them.

 Individuals were encouraged to join in this virtual challenge.
-With multiple activity options, participants could exercise their mind and bodies, taking steps towards a healthier lifestyle.
+Participants could exercise their minds and bodies with multiple activity options, taking steps towards a healthier lifestyle.
 At the same time, they drew attention to a serious social issue.

 For the month of July, each sweaty changemaker was required to collect a minimum of 1,000 purple hearts.
 Once the individual reached the goal, they were automatically entered in a random draw.
 They could win authentic San Francisco 49ers items, including signed footballs – a real treat for football fans!